jackiehjm/stx-docs/doc/source/node_management/kubernetes/configuring_cpu_core_assignments/configuring-cpu-core-assignments.rst

 Configure CPU Core Assignments
 ==============================

-You can improve the performance of specific functions by assigning them to CPU cores from the Horizon Web interface.
+You can improve the performance and capacity of specific functions by assigning them more CPU cores from the Horizon Web interface.

 .. rubric:: |proc|